I live in the light but hunt in the darkness.

 While pursuing my passions I studied film at Webster University, 3-D animation at STLCC and taught photography where I was able to dive in and hopefully inspire other kids with my love of the art as well as my love for stop motion animation.

 I have worked as an animator on remake of George A, Romero’s ‘Night of Living Dead’.
-I animated for Fearwers Toys and have also designed sets for Anne Rice and The St. Louis Ballet.
+I animated for Fearwerx Toys and have also designed sets for Anne Rice and The St. Louis Ballet.

 Everything I have done in the past has led me to my current work.